Updated: June 14, 2018

 - Contact an expert to replace the parts in your current AC system to help make it compatible with an approved air conditioner refrigerant.
 This is not advised.

 - Remain using recycled R22 and burn through costs like it’s the ozone layer.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
-You aren’t required by law to replace your air conditioner.
+The law doesn’t require you to replace your air conditioner.
 Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.
+If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news

-While making the transition to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not exaggerated to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not far-fetched to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please use us for a free, in-home consultation by filling out the form below.